 Identifying the number of metadata items in each category

 When creating a custom filter to speed up comparisons, it can be useful to know which metadata types contain the largest number of items to retrieve so you know which types to consider excluding.

-After the query is complete, opening the manage custom filters dialogue will display the number of components to be retrieved in each item type.
-For example, below you can see that there are 513 Permission set entries and 5643 Profile entries that will be retrieved using this current filter and the two selected orgs.
-Using a custom filter would then allow you to specify a smaller number of permission sets if you wanted.
+Manage custom filters... dialogue will display the number of items to be retrieved in each metadata type.
+For example, below you can see that there are 311 Custom Objects that will be retrieved using the current filter.
+Using a custom filter would allow you to specify a smaller number of Custom Objects if you wanted.